openjdk/jdk/src/jdk.jfr/share/man/jfr.md

 : Print the recording in JSON format.

 <a id="print-option-exact">`--exact`</a>
-: Pretty print numbers and timestamps in full precision.
+: Pretty-print numbers and timestamps with full precision.

 <a id="print-option-categories">`--categories` <*filters*></a>
 : Select events matching a category name.